ppomes/myanon/README.md

 A configuration file is used to store the hmac secret and to select which fields need to be anonymized.
 A self-commented sample is provided (main/myanon-sample.conf)

-This tool is in alpha stage.
-Please report any issue.

 ## Notable Changes

 ### Version 0.8 (upcoming)